-Endpoint-based web filters such as BrowseControl have a software client that allow web filtering policies to be customized on a per-user or per-device basis.
+Endpoint-based web filters such as BrowseControl have a software client that support computer filtering or user filtering, allowing internet restriction policies to be customized for each device or student/employee/patron.
 The software clients receive web filtering policy updates from a central server that is managed by the company and retain the policies even when the devices disconnect from the network.

-Since a software client needs to be installed on each device that will be controlled, organizations with a large number of devices will leverage automated software deployment tools that install the agent on all of their devices simultaneously.
+Since a computer software client needs to be installed on each device that will be controlled, organizations with a large number of computers to filter will leverage automated software deployment tools that install the agent on all of their devices simultaneously.

-The need for a dedicated software agent also means that endpoint-based web filters are best used in environments that have in-office or remote workers using company-provided devices.
-Employees using personal devices for work-related tasks may object to having software installed on their devices.
+The need for a dedicated computer software agent also means that endpoint-based web filters are best used in environments that have in-office or remote workers using company-provided devices.
+Employees or students using personal devices for work-related tasks may object to having computer filtering software installed on their devices.